Ribosome-rbx/Rendering-Trees-in-Mixed-Reality/README.md

     (Click to View our Demo Video)
 </p>
 <p align="left">
     This is a project for <a href="https://github.com/MixedRealityETHZ">ETHZ Mixed Reality</a> course.
-We develop an AR program, where you can select different types of trees and plant them on the reconstructed ground.
+We develop an MR program, where you can select different types of trees and plant them on the reconstructed ground.
 We achieve realistic rendering of trees by using: billboard-based models, RGB and normal mapping, environment map and leaf animation.
 Our user interface enables flexible and efficient tree planting.
 We also support "Hand Manipulation", to provide users with a better immersive experience.
 </p>

 ![](./Resources/pipeline.png)